 I think the magic and spirit of the holidays gets renewed every time we bring a new baby into the extended family.
 The new bundle of joy offers us the opportunity to revisit our traditions with a fresh pair of eyes and help us forget for a few moments the crowded shopping malls, the busy parking lots and the race to cross everything off our lists.

 Regardless of what goes on throughout the rest of the year, I think it is very easy to get caught up in the romance of the holidays.
-If it wasn’t, why are we such suckers for Lifetime Christmas movies?
+If it wasn’t, why are some of us such suckers for Christmas movies?

-10 – After several large meals over a month, appetite is finally starting to come back!
+10 – After several large meals over a month, my appetite is just starting to come back.
 Baked chicken breast and steamed veggies have been really appealing lately!

 9 – My inbox can finally go on a diet too now that I am no longer receiving promotional emails from every company I have ever dealt with in my adult life.

-8 – Thanks to the way retail swiftly rotates stock, I can finally start shopping for my spring/summer wardrobe even though it is -30 degrees outside.
+8 – Thanks to the way retail swiftly rotates stock, I can finally start shopping for my spring/summer wardrobe even though it is quite cold outside.

 7 – Now that the season is over, rather than binge-watching holiday movies at a frantic pace, I can go back to binge-watching Netflix at a leisurely pace.